set55/chatman/README.md

 ```

 ## Installation
+This project requires Python 3.12.
+Ensure you have Python 3.12 installed on your system before proceeding.

 To set up the project, clone the repository and navigate to the project directory.
 Then, install the required dependencies using pip:

 ```